 Intranets are meant to connect employees and share knowledge within a company.
 Support communities exist to help customers with burning questions and forums offer personal help to those in need.

 There are similarities between communities as well.
-What they have in common is their need for useful engagement between its members and the recognition of outstanding member behavior.
+What they have in common is their need for useful engagement between their members and the recognition of outstanding member behavior.

 Current reward systems offer points or badges with gamification.
 That’s great unless you want to do use these points in the real world or when you want to show your expert authority in a new community.
 In other words, these points or badges are only useful in the community itself.
 This is arguably not a strong enough motivator for active engagement since it is an artificial form of achievement.